clcollins/twitterGraph/README.md

 The data collected by the TwitterGraph script is relatively simplistic.
 The stats that are colleced are described in the ["data_points" dictionary in the app.py script](https://github.com/clcollins/twitterGraph/blob/master/app.py#L103-L109), but there's [a ton of data available](https://tweepy.readthedocs.io/en/v3.5.0/api.html#tweepy-api-twitter-api-wrapper).
 Adding a new Cron Job that runs daily to collect the day's activity (number of post, number of follows, etc.) would be a natural extension of the data.

-More interesting, probably, would be the collection of the daily data correllated together:  how many followers were gained or lost based on the number of posts that day, etc..
+More interesting, probably, would be the collection of the daily data correllated together:  how many followers were gained or lost based on the number of posts that day, etc.